splunk/public-o11y-docs/analytics/signalflow.rst

 -  Transformations operate in parallel on each MTS over a window of time and yield one output time series for each input time series.
 For example, the average CPU utilization for five servers over a rolling window of one day will display five MTS; each output value will be the moving average for that MTS over the previous 24 hours.
 For more information, see :new-page:`Transformations <https://dev.splunk.com/observability/docs/signalflow/#Transformations>`.

-   See the following sections to learn more about the three types of transformations available, moving window, calendar window, and dashboard window.
+   See the following sections to learn more about the 3 types of transformations available, moving window, calendar window, and dashboard window.
 For examples of how to use transformation analytics in charts, see :ref:`gain-insights-through-chart-analytics`.

 Moving window transformations
 --------------------------------------------